progmaticltd/homebox/docs/maintenance.md

 ### With physical access

 Plug a screen and a keyboard, and type your passphrase when the system boot.

-### With physical access and a Yubikey

-If you chose to decrypt your drive with a Yubikey, just insert the Yubikey, and press enter.

 ### Remotely over SSH